Methodology

 - Language patterns (promotional vs critical)

-- Presence/absence of limitations
+- Presence/absence of limitations section

 - Companies, foundations, organizations